Enhancing LLMs' Clinical Reasoning with Real-World Data from a Nationwide Sepsis Registry: Discussion

-The true potential of clinical reasoning LLMs lies not in static prediction, but in their ability to engage in dynamic, context-aware interaction with clinicians.
+The true potential of these strong and comprehensive clinical reasoning LLMs lies not in static prediction, but in their ability to engage in dynamic, context-aware interaction with clinicians.
 Unlike conventional decision support tools, these models may serve as interactive reasoning partners capable of exploring alternative hypotheses, clarifying clinical thought processes, and providing guideline-based justifications in real time.
 In doing so, they have the capacity to augment, rather than replace, expert medical judgment.
-Importantly, as these models are trained on real-world clinical data and demonstrate strong capability in complex clinical tasks, they may be more likely to gain the trust of medical experts.
-When the experts recognize that the model's suggestions are grounded in patterns observed in actual patient care, its integration into real-world practice as a credible and supportive tool for nuanced clinical reasoning may become increasingly feasible.
+We believe that as experts recognize the model's suggestions are grounded in patterns observed in actual patient care, its integration into real-world practice as a credible and supportive tool for nuanced clinical reasoning will become increasingly feasible.

 Despite these promising advancements, a significant challenge remains: access to diverse, high-quality clinical data necessary for training such models.
 While regulatory constraints such as HIPAA and GDPR limit the sharing of electronic health records across institutions, many additional datasets including registries, proprietary databases, and unpublished research data, also remain inaccessible due to privacy, legal, or institutional barriers.
 Building truly generalizable models requires not only expanding access to currently nonpublic datasets, but also developing methods that enable their secure and privacy-preserving use for model training.
 Future work should explore privacy-preserving strategies such as federated learning and secure multi-party computation to enable collaborative training without exposing raw patient data.
-Combining our approach with those methods may accelerate progress toward developing powerful, general-purpose clinical reasoning LLMs.